 Contract Lecturer Orientations

-The goal of this digital handbook is to provide a brief introduction to the Lakehead University community.
+Please use the navigation menu on the left or use the links below (ideal for smartphone or tablet) to learn more about Lakehead University.
+The goal of these resources is to provide a brief introduction to the Lakehead University community.
 Most sections present an overview of the various offices and departments with links to more extensive documentation on their webpages.
 Services and departments are generally listed according to administrative unit.

 If you need help to find someone, dial “0” and Switchboard staff will be pleased to assist.